Carrier air wing: World War II

 During the course of the war in the Pacific, the compositions of the air groups changed drastically.
 The scouting squadrons were disestablished by early 1943 and the number of fighter planes was increased continuously.
 Typically in 1943 an Essex class carrier carried 36 fighters, 36 bombers and 18 torpedo planes.

-By the end of WWII, a typical Essex air group was over 100 aircraft, consisting of :
+By early 1945, a typical Essex air group was over 100 aircraft, consisting of :